geordi/ia-course/assignments/ex01_threshold_index_moments/tufte_markdown_version/index.pp.md

 The fist step is to separate objects in the image $f$ from the background.
 In our example image, this task is not so hard, so we can apply the following thresholding criterion to each pixel in image $f$ to construct a new image $g$

+!marginnote(Value $1$ can be changed to $255$ to better see the output in an image that is grayscale bit 8 bits depth.)
 $$
 g(x, y) = \left\{
 \begin{array}{cc}